mrfratello/SyoTimer/README.md

 - Chrome 6+ (Win, Mac, Linux, Android, iPhone);
 - Safari 3.2+ (Win, Mac, iPhone);
 - Opera 8+ (Win, Mac, Linux, Android, iPhone).

-## Version History

-- **2.1.1** _2019-10-17_

-  - publish on npm
-  - used universal module definition
-  - added default CSS styles

-- **2.0.0** _2017-06-24_

-  - redesigned the structure of a plugin
-  - `effectType` applies to all units
-  - added possibility to sets an order of layout of units of the timer
-  - added possibility to add new language
-  - rename CSS classes by BEM methodology

-- **1.1.0** _2016-07-30_

-  - added time zone support
-  - added support of the time transfer on summer/winter time
-  - added methods support
-  - added method of set value to option
-  - added minified version of plugin

-- **1.0.1** _2015-02-24_

-  - added option for change effect of counting
-  - added documentation
-  - added examples

-- **1.0.0** _2014-12-10_

-  - first use timer on real web-site

 Gratitude to [Yuri Danilchenko](https://github.com/yuri-danilchenko) and Elena Levin.